Alois117/AI-Development-Workflow/README.md

 - **Figure 2:** Data Pipeline Flowchart
 - **Figure 3:** Model Lifecycle & Drift Monitoring

-All diagrams are located in the `/diagrams` folder and included in the PDF report.
+All diagrams are included in the PDF report.

 ---